 Be aware that you cannot use addParameter() to define custom connection properties.
 Instead, you must use the AWSCredentialsProviderArguments connection property to pass in all the parameters that this class requires.
-For more information about this property, see AwsCredentialsProviderClass on page 109.
+For more information about this property, see AwsCredentialsProviderClass.

 For an example of a class that extends the